The Mammoth Hunters: Plot summary

 Also within the Lion Camp is a six-year-old boy named Rydag who, like Ayla's lost son Durc, is half Clan and half Other.
 He was adopted by the headman's mate, Nezzie, when his mother died giving birth to him.
 He cannot speak, having the same vocal limitations as the Clan, but he also has their ancestral memories.
 Ayla quickly discovers this and teaches him, and the rest of the Lion Camp, the Clan sign language.
 Rydag is a sickly child, having a heart defect which limits him from even playing like the other children of the Camp.
 Many Mamutoi regard him as an animal, but Ayla and the Lion Camp are vehement in their defence of him.
 Rydag's intelligence, maturity and wit endear him to Jondalar as well, who learns to overcome his cultural prejudice towards Clan and half-Clan people.

-More so than any other book in the Earth's Children series, The Mammoth Hunters relies on the tension created by the relationships between the characters to create a storyline.
-Ayla is susceptible to being deceived or confused; she was brought up among essentially honest people who due to their visual language are incapable of deception.
-She also does not know that when a man asks her to "share Pleasures" with him, she has the option of refusing, since Clan women did not.
-Thus, there are a number of communication failures in her relationships with members of more complex societies, especially with Jondalar, who is obstinate and passionate.
 Jondalar, a Zelandoni, is a foreigner among the Mamutoi, and Ayla's acceptance in their society makes him feel separated from her.
 The primary conflict is a love triangle between Jondalar, Ayla, and Lion Camp member Ranec.
-Ayla is attracted to Ranec, shares "Pleasures" with him a few times, and comes close to marrying him before several last-minute revelations reunite the former pair.
-Some fans have criticized author Jean Auel for making the book somewhat of a soap opera compared to her other works.
-The author also uses the same technique (long minutely precise descriptive passages) for common sexual activity as she uses for stone age technology (e.g. flint-shaping).
-At the end of this novel, Ayla and Jondalar leave for the year-long return journey to Jondalar's people, the Zelandonii, a journey detailed in The Plains of Passage and continued in The Shelters of Stone.
+Ayla is attracted to Ranec, shares "Pleasures" with him a few times, and comes close to mating him before several last-minute revelations reunite the former pair.
+At the end of this novel, Ayla and Jondalar leave for the year-long return journey to Jondalar's people, the Zelandonii.